quangnamng/openraveros/README.md

 ## OpenRAVE
-Clone the repository:
+Clone the repository
 ```
 cd && git clone https://github.com/crigroup/openrave-installation.git
+cd openrave-installation
 ```
-Go to the directory just downloaded and run the scripts:
+Go to the directory just downloaded and run the scripts
 ```
+# In Ubuntu 18.04, use the next line to check out an old commit that installs OpenRAVE 0.9.0
+# Because latest commit will install OpenRAVE 0.9.0 for Ubuntu 16.04 but 0.53.1 for Ubuntu 18.04
-cd openrave-installation && git checkout b2766bd789e2432c4485dff189e75cf328f243ec
+git checkout b2766bd789e2432c4485dff189e75cf328f243ec

-# the tag `-j4` allows using 4 CPU cores to compile, lower this number if c++ compiler fails
-./install-dependencies.sh -j4 # it may take a while at the end of the process, do not interrupt
+# install using scripts
+./install-dependencies.sh -j4
-./install-osg.sh -j4          # this may require user's password before building
+./install-osg.sh -j4
 ./install-fcl.sh -j4
 ./install-openrave.sh -j4
 cd && sudo rm -rf openrave-installation
 ```
-Test the installation with the built-in environment and/or some [examples](http://openrave.org/docs/latest_stable/examples/):
+Test the installation with the built-in environment and/or some [examples](http://openrave.org/docs/latest_stable/examples/)
 ```
 openrave data/lab1.env.xml
 openrave.py --example hanoi